ariga/atlas-action/README.md

 * `base-branch` - The base branch to rebase the migration directory onto.
 Default to the default branch of the repository.
 * `dir` - The URL of the migration directory to rebase on.
 By default: `file://migrations`.
 * `remote` - The remote to fetch from.
 Defaults to `origin`.
+* `resolve-target-url` - Optional database URL to resolve out-of-order migrations.
+When set, the action will run `atlas migrate apply` with `--exec-order non-linear` before rebasing and `atlas migrate set` after rebasing to mark the rebased migrations as applied.
 * `working-directory` - Atlas working directory.
 Default is project root

 #### Example usage